FibGro/Capstone_Webscraping/README.md

 1. Requesting the data
 2. Creating a BeautifulSoup object
 3. Finding the right key to scrape the data
-4. Extracting the right information ( title, imdb rating, metascore, number of votes)
+4. Extracting the right information
 5. Initializing the storage and creating a for loop.
 6. Creating data frame & data wrangling
 7. Data visualization